Magisterial District Judge Court - Filing Suit

 What if No Appeal Is Filed?

-If the Magisterial District Judge grants a money judgment, and you are not paid, you can go to the Magisterial District Judge after thirty (30) days and request an Order of Execution.
+If the Magisterial District Judge grants a money judgment, you are not paid and the other party has not filed an appeal, you can go to the Magisterial District Judge after thirty (30) days and request an Order of Execution.
 The constable or a sheriff's deputy will serve the Order of Execution and levy the personal property of the person who owes the money.
 The constable or sheriff's deputy will then list nonexempt personal property to sell to pay the judgment.

 We have attempted to insure the accuracy of the information in this pamphlet at the time it was created or revised.
 However, the law does change, sometimes quickly and unexpectedly.
 Therefore, you should consult an attorney before taking or refraining from any action based on the information in this pamphlet.